When, How, and How Often Should You Use Niacinamide Serum?

 What are the benefits of niacinamide?

-- Reduce the appearance of enlarged pores
+• Reduce the look of enlarged pores so makeup applies more evenly

 When Should You Use Niacinamide in Your Routine?